Markham, Ontario: Road network

 Markham's road network is based on the concession system.
 In 1801, Markham was divided into 10 concessions, with a north–south road separating each one.
 The concessions were further divided by a number of east–west sideroads.
 This formed a grid plan road network, with an intersection occurring approximately every two kilometers.
 Even though some of these roads have been realigned, Markham's present road network for the most part still follows the original grid plan.

-Markham's concession (north–south) arterial roads are listed below, ordered from west to east (former numbers in parenthesis):
+Markham's concession (north–south) arterial roads are listed below, ordered from west to east (former numbers in parentheses):